 Even before she became the University's all-time career scoring leader in women's basketball in leading the Penguins to their first ever appearance in the NCAA Division II West Region tournament in San Diego March 15-17, 2019 Natalie Diaz '19 said she was living the Dominican dream.

 Natalie, a Business Administration major, was second in the nation in NCAA Division II women's basketball and first in the PacWest in scoring, averaging 26.0 points per game.
 She scored a career-high 41 points on November 29 and followed that performance with a 37-point effort in December.
-Natalie has been named PacWest Player of the Week four times this season.
-Those feats earned Natalie several mentions on KCBS Radio sportscasts on December 5 plus recent interviews with the San Francisco Chronicle, SportsEcon 101 digital radio, the Santa Cruz Sentinel, and KPIX TV CBS Channel 5 in San Francisco.
+Natalie was named PacWest Player of the Week four times this season.
+Those feats earned Natalie several mentions on KCBS Radio sportscasts on December 5 plus interviews with the San Francisco Chronicle, SportsEcon 101 digital radio, the Santa Cruz Sentinel, and KPIX TV CBS Channel 5 in San Francisco.

 In 2018-19 Natalie was named Pacific West Conference Co-Player of the Year , D2CCA All-West Region First Team , WBCA All-American Honorable Mention and Scholar-Athlete of the Year in women's basketball in the PacWest, the first female student-athlete at Dominican to earn such an honor.
-Then, on October 30, Natalie was named Preseason PacWest Player of the Year and this year named first team Academic All-District and PacWest Female Athlete of the Year and, for a second time, PacWest Women's Basketball Scholar Athlete of the Year.
+Then, on October 30, 2018 Natalie was named Preseason PacWest Player of the Year and in 2019 named first team Academic All-District and PacWest Female Athlete of the Year and, for a second time, PacWest Women's Basketball Scholar Athlete of the Year.

 From Soquel near Santa Cruz, Natalie first came to Dominican on whim.
 She and her father, Fred, were on their way home from a basketball recruiting trip in 2015 when they turned off the freeway and decided to attend a Dominican women’s basketball practice unannounced.